A Platform

 A Year Of Return

 After an extra year's wait due to the pandemic, 2021 was a massive year for Te Ramaroa.
 The event featured over 30 light installations across key locations like Piki Mai / Church Hill, Nelson’s city streets, NMIT, Kirby Lane, and Queen's Gardens.
 Well over 50,000 people enjoyed clear and crisp mid-winter nights filled with illuminations, stage entertainment, and delights from more than a dozen food trucks.
 The new Performance Precinct on upper Trafalgar Street showcased a diverse array of local talent, with each night concluding with a DJ set.
-Flash mobs, a Bike Rave, and Voice Collective’s ode to the moon added unique flair to the festival.

 2023